rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/july.md

 #### Features

-* Support for ROS Melodic Morenia
+* **Support for ROS Melodic Morenia**
-  You can onboard devices running ROS Melodic installed, and deploy rapyuta.io packages on them.
+  You can onboard devices running ROS Melodic, and deploy rapyuta.io packages on them.
-* Support for Ubuntu Bionic (Ubuntu 18.04) OS
+* **Support for Ubuntu Bionic (Ubuntu 18.04) OS**
-  You can onboard devices running Ubuntu 18.04 OS, and deploy rapyuta.io packages on them.
+  You can onboard devices running Ubuntu 18.04, and deploy rapyuta.io packages on them.

 #### Notable Fixes